 Studies have shown that humans tend to be more likely to take action if they fear losing something, rather than gaining something.
-Therefore set a negative impact for yourself.
-Something I did at one time was I had to publish a blog post every week or my friend Bryan would charge my credit card $500 to go to charity… guess who didn't miss a post?
+Therefore set a negative impact on yourself.
+Something I did at one time was I had to publish a blog post every week or my friend Bryan would charge my credit card $500 to go to charity… guess who didn’t miss a post?

 5. Make the uncomfortable choice

 With most everyday decisions there’s usually a safe/comfortable choice and a risky/uncomfortable choice.
 Try to start picking the risky/uncomfortable choice as it is the one that you’ll learn the most from.
 It could be something as small as trying a new dish at the restaurant, and maybe you’ve always wondered what Octopus tasted like but never had the guts to order it.
 Risk teaches us more about ourselves than anything else.